-Davy Settlers in the United States in the 17th Century
+Davy Settlers in United States in the 17th Century

-Davy Settlers in the United States in the 18th Century
+Davy Settlers in United States in the 18th Century

-Davy Settlers in the United States in the 19th Century
+Davy Settlers in United States in the 19th Century

 The Davy Family Crest was acquired from the Houseofnames.com archives.
 The Davy Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.